Food Business and Innovation (MSc)Back

 For full programme requirements, please refer to the University College Cork Academic Calendar hereBack to top

-To be eligible for the the MSc in Food Business and Innovation, candidates must hold at least a 2H2 in a primary degree (level 8).
-Consideration may also be given to applicants who who have a minimum of three years’ relevant professional experience, subject to the approval of the Programme Director.
+To be eligible for the the MSc in Food Business and Innovation, candidates must hold at least a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8).
+Consideration under Recognition of Prior Learning (RPL) may also be given to applicants who who have a minimum of three years’ relevant professional experience, subject to the approval of the Programme Director.

 Non-EU candidates are expected to have educational qualifications of a standard equivalent to Irish university primary degree level.
 In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
 To verify if you meet the minimum academic requirements for this programme please visit our qualification comparison pages.

 For more detailed entry requirement information please refer to the International website .